-3) I like food because it never says I’m fat or leaves me standing in the rain, with a soaking wet paper Piggly Wiggly bag filled with my most precious possessions on my Grandma’s front step, telling me, “Uncle Larry and me is going to the car lot, you stay with Grandma and I’ll be back before you know it.” only to wait around for 3 years before it came back.
+3) I like food because it never says I’m fat or leaves me standing in the rain, with a soaking wet paper Piggly Wiggly bag filled with the most precious possessions on my Grandma’s front step, telling me, “Uncle Larry and I are going to the car lot, you stay with Grandma and I’ll be back before you know it.” only to wait around for 3 years before it came back.
 And

 4) If I had one single wish?
 It would be to be loved for who I am every day and to never cry myself asleep again.
 Ok, ok, it’s almost like it’s TWO wishes, I know…but my heart doesn’t think they’re too big to be considered if I ever get the chance to have them come true.

 The commemorative Elvis plates line the dusty shelves, their shine limited to the occasional finger streak.
 I’ve looked at these plates for as long as I can remember.
 The drapes, so old if Grandma Masha were to wash them, I’m almost positive they’d fall apart upon contact with water.
 The shag carpet, the color of streaked baby poo, is also a relic.
 A relic in desperate need of deep cleaning.

 I’m sitting in Grandma Masha’s living room, the TV on some talk show about paternity testing (doesn’t anyone know who their “baby daddy” is anymore?), eating off of an antique TV tray on a Friday night.
 It’s what I do every Friday night and well, every Saturday night too.

 Unless that is, I’m driving Grandma to Bingo down at the VFW Hall on Lakewood Ave.
 Those are some wild times, it’s like a game of Russian roulette with all the oxygen tanks attached to their die-hard smoking owners, you take your life into your own hands-on Bingo night in Felton.